elasticio/api-docs/source/includes/_contracts.md

 }
 ```

-This endpoint allows only to update available roles in the Contract.
+This endpoint allows to change Contracts' name and to update available roles in the Contract.

 ### HTTP Request